Stumble/sqlc/GUIDE.md

 + ``fkey`` for a Foreign key;
 + ``check`` for a Check constraint;

-If the name is too long, (max length is 63), try to use shorter names for columnnames.
+If the name is too long, (max length is 63), try to use shorter names for column names.

 Table Partitions should be named as